PHeonix25/bts-2017-february/docker/elk/README.md

 ## What does it run?

-Running `docker-compose up` will build (if not already done) and launch three containers:
+Running `docker-compose up` will build (if not already built) and launch three containers:

 1. Redis (using the standard `redis` image, running on port `6379`)
 2. Redis Commander (using the `tenstartups/redis-commander` image, running on port `8081`)